 - Cell Background will highlight the cell background of each cell that meets the defined condition.

-- Value will highlight the actual numeric value based on the defined condition.
+- The value will highlight the actual numeric value based on the defined condition.

-- Symbol allows you to add a symbol to the cell that meets the defined condition.
+- The symbol allows you to add a symbol to the cell that meets the defined condition.

 Figure 5.57 Color and Symbol Details